Friday, March 12, 2010

 B: Do you think Poseidon the lyricist deliberately chose French words that would fool me into thinking they were Greek?
 I maintain they could scan as either.
 I think it’s lines like “Routine et paresse nous menacent” that confuse me.
 In any case, the situation they describe resonates.

-A: This feels like it should come across a lot more convincingly than it actually does.
-The electronic/synth production just sounds dated, and the faux techno middle eight is at least 15 years too late.
+A: This feels like it should come across a lot more convincingly than it does.
+The electronic/synth production sounds dated, and the faux-techno middle eight is at least 15 years too late.

 V: Scary and unattractive.
 The schizophrenic kaleidoscope effect is perfect.